claragt/clara-portfolio/pages/workshops-and-facilitation.md

 The team will bring the list of needs to the workshop.
 During the workshop we’ll learn about how user needs relate to each other and map the needs into a hierarchy.
 We then use the hierarchy to prioritise needs, identify opportunities and generate ideas for solutions at different levels.

-Power and equity and justice in user-centred design
+### Power, equity and justice in user-centred design

+This workshop introduces the important ideas of power, equity and justice, and how they relate to digital services in government.
+We will learn about the design justice principles and thinking about how they might play into our work.

-Define the problem
+### Define the problem

+Being able to interrogate and define (or re-define) the problem you’re working on is a core skill in service design, and an important task for teams.

+In this activity based workshop we will look at:

+* what makes a good problem statement
+* how to interrogate a problem statement
+* how to re-frame a problem statement
+* taking a wholistic and service level view of our work

-Using a user journey map to find problems and solutions
+### Using a user journey map to find problems and solutions

+Most of us have seen or used journey maps before.
+In this workshop we will explore one of the most useful insights journey maps can offer - analysing pain and waste in a service to collaboratively find solutions to problems.

-Overcoming the barriers to UCD
+### Overcoming the barriers to UCD

+User-centred design practitioners almost always face barriers to practising UCD in their organisation.
+This workshop will guide a team of designer or researchers through thinking about these questions in relation to their teams, organisation and practice:

+* what are the common barriers to UCD?
+* what are the barriers in your context?
+* what is causing these barriers?
+* how might we start to overcome the barriers?

-Approaches to influencing and convincing stakeholders
+### Approaches to influencing and convincing stakeholders

+Working with stakeholders to guide decision making is an important but often under-developed skill in UCD.
+In this workshop we will think about the different types of stakeholders we work with and different ways of influencing them, and consider specific stakeholders and groups in your context.

 ### Step-by-step service mapping